fatinshariff/Dutch_Energy/README.md

-This is a data analysis of Energy consumption in Netherlands where the data are taken from https://www.kaggle.com/lucabasa/dutch-energy.
-The detail of this dataset are as below quoted from the Kaggle page:
+This is a data analysis of energy consumption in Netherlands where the data are taken from https://www.kaggle.com/lucabasa/dutch-energy.
+The detail of this dataset are as below, quoted from the Kaggle page:

 > Enexis, Liander, and Stedin are the three major network administrators of the Netherlands and, together, they provide energy to nearly the entire country.
 Every year, they release on their websites a table with the energy consumption of the areas under their administration.
 >